fpillet/NSLogger/README.markdown

 ## Desktop Viewer Download

 Download the pre-built, signed version of the [NSLogger desktop viewer](https://github.com/fpillet/NSLogger/releases) for macOS.
-Don't forget to start the application.
+Don't forget to launch the application on your Mac.
+It won't show a window until a client connects to it and starts logging.

 ## Client Framework Install